• Skip to primary navigation

 • Slice peeled peaches into 1 inch slices.
 Sprinkle with lemon juice and granulated sugar.

 • In a separate bowl, combine the brown sugar and cream cheese and blend until smooth.
-Mix in the sour cream, allspice, and salt and then stir in the egg.
+Mix in the sour cream, allspice, and salt and then add the egg.
+Mix until creamy.

 • Pour a thin layer of the custard into the prepared crust.
 Starting from the center, arrange the peach slices in a a spiral pattern.
 Pour the remaining custard over the top.